Resources & Reports

-Meeting the Mark in Diabetes Care Across New York State By: NYSHealth Priority Areas: Improving Diabetes Prevention Date: February 2014 Type: Multimedia, Video
+Meeting the Mark in Diabetes Care Across New York State By: NYSHealth Priority Areas: Diabetes Prevention and Management Date: February 2014 Type: Multimedia, Video

 At the close of 2013, NYSHealth surpassed its five-year goal of helping 3,000 primary care providers (25% of all New York State primary care physicians) attain diabetes recognition, which is an indicator that clinicians are delivering the best care and achieving good outcomes for patients.
 The initiative supported providers in achieving recognition from the National Committee for Quality Assurance (NCQA) or Bridges to Excellence (BTE) diabetes recognition programs.

 Achieving Integrated Care for Mental Health and Substance Use By: NYSHealth Priority Areas: Integrating Mental Health and Substance Use Services Date: January 2013 Type: Multimedia, Video